Mutagen is a fast, continuous, bidirectional file synchronization tool designed to support remote development scenarios.

 $ mutagen create Projects/my_project user@hostname:~/my_project_copy

 The create command takes two filesystem location specifications (referred to as "endpoints") and creates a synchronization session between them.
-The order of the locations is not important — it only determines which will be referred to as "alpha" and which will be referred to as "beta".
+The order of the endpoints is not important — it only determines which will be referred to as "alpha" and which will be referred to as "beta".
 Both endpoints are considered equal and non-conflicting changes propagate bidirectionally between them.

-so all of your configuration, keys, and aliases will be
+under the hood, so all of your settings, keys, and

-to connect to a remote endpoint, then the
+or authentication is required to connect to a remote

 list command shows the current status